Skip to main content

 At the End of the Day . . .

-The musical’s relationship with reality has been investigated for decades.
+The musical’s relationship with reality has been investigated for decades, and they've been asking us to make leaps all the while.
 The earliest musicals weren’t the kind where a character would be walking down the street and suddenly burst into song only to have the townsfolk burst into that same song, or where the leading lady would sit down by her window and sing her feelings to the birds—that would have looked really weird to film’s earliest audiences.

 In movies like The Gold Diggers of 1933 or Going Hollywood, the songs were rooted in a real-life context.
 The characters, usually radio or stage stars, would break out into song only on a stage in front of an audience, just as they do in real life.
 To these audiences, a musical meant a film like A Star is Born more than a film like The Greatest Showman.
 The introspective, spontaneous character number like “Over the Rainbow” didn’t emerge until the genre had dabbled in fantasy-style films like Snow White and the Seven Dwarves or The Wizard of Oz and the possibilities of musical expression were really unshackled.